Indivd Insights

 – VP, Store Experience, European fashion retailer

-When the VP of Store Experience at a major European fashion retailer was asked how many of her visitors were women between 25 and 40 — the brand's stated target customer — she paused for a long moment.
-'We count entrances,' she said.
-'That's all we have.'
+When the VP of Store Experience at a major European fashion retailer was asked how many of her visitors were women between 25 and 40, the brand's stated target customer, she paused for a long moment.
+"We count entrances," she said.
+"That's all we have."
 The brand had 400 stores, a precisely defined brand strategy, and no way of knowing whether its physical spaces were serving the people that strategy was designed for.

 This is not an unusual situation.
 It is the norm.
 Across apparel, home, and specialty retail, the overwhelming majority of store performance measurement stops at footfall and sales conversion.
 Both are lagging indicators.
 Both measure outcomes that have already happened, and neither can tell you why they happened or what to change.